olliezdai13/visual-systems-project/README.md

  - Whilst Yellow-plate detection using HSV colour masking worked well, it was not robust and only worked for 1 test image.
 When using different data sets the HSV ranges would need to be tuned.
 An adaptive version would be necessary.
  - For OCR to correctly read the number plate, the characters of the plate would need to be perfectly isolated, any noise or additional 'blobs' would lead to errors or partial readings.
- - Hough transform was not able to identify vertical lines
+ - Hough transform was not able to identify vertical lines.
+This proved quite challenging as we were unable to consistently utilize it for identifying the straight edges of the license plate.
- - White front plates proved significantly harder than yellow rear plates because of similarity to car body paint and reflections
+ - White front plates proved significantly harder than yellow rear plates because of similarity to car body paint and reflections.
+Many images have overall low contrast, with lots of muted light grays and silvers.
  - Purely rule-based methods (HSV + morphology) struggled with strong parallax and diverse lighting conditions

 Areas for Improvement:

+ - Our script pulls a limited dataset consisting mostly of car license plates from the rear.
+Future scripts should be tested on a more varied and robust selection of images, from wider angles and more varied distances.
+ - Overall, our OCR accuracy was poor.
+It may pay to utilize a better model, or one trained specifically on car number plates.
  - Full automation of region selection: develop a scoring system that combines CRAFT confidence, aspect ratio, and plate-like shape.
  - Perspective correction: Automatically detect and unwarp trapezoidal plates caused by side angles (currently only basic deskewing is used).
  - Hybrid OCR engine: Integrate EasyOCR or PaddleOCR (via Python) for higher character recognition accuracy on challenging plates.
  - Multi-plate support: Extend the system to handle images containing multiple vehicles.
  - Performance optimisation: Add GPU support for CRAFT and explore newer models such as YOLOv8 for plate detection.